 - Put a large pot or Dutch oven over low heat.
 Add the olive oil.
 Chop the half an onion and add it to the pot.
 Stir.
 Increase heat to medium.
 Preheat the broiler.

-Once the bread has toasted, remove it from the oven (but don't turn off the boiler).
+- Once the bread has toasted, remove it from the oven (but don’t turn off the boiler).
 Rub the toasts with the cut side of a garlic half.
-Transfer the toasts to a cutting board and cut each piece into a few long fingers.
+Transfer the toasts to a cutting board and cut each piece in half.

-Put 6 ramekins on a pan for easy transfer.
-Ladle soup into each one.
-Top each with some of the cheese and transfer the pan to the oven.
+- Transfer the pan to the oven.
 Broil until cheese is melted and bubbling.
-Serve with the garlic toast strips for dunking.
+Serve with extra garlic toast toast for dunking.